ocsen-hoc-code/CNC-VisionSearch/README.md

 3. **FAISS for Similarity Search**
    - Builds two FAISS indexes (for images and text).
-   - Allows fast *k*-nearest-neighbor lookups using `IndexFlatL2`.
+   - Allows fast *k*-nearest-neighbor lookups using `IndexHNSWFlat`.
-   - The index data is saved to and loaded from `faiss_index.pkl`.
+   - The index data is saved to and loaded from `faiss_index_hnsw.faiss`.

 4. **MPS / CPU Support**
    - Uses MPS on Apple Silicon if available; otherwise defaults to CPU.